Adding and Dropping Courses

 From the first day of classes through the last day to drop with no grade, students may drop a course by submitting a written request to the Office of the Registrar.
 If a student stops attending a course without formal withdrawal through the Office of the Registrar, the student will automatically receive an F for that course.
 When a student withdraws from a course before the last day for dropping courses with no grade, no record of such a course will appear on the permanent academic record.
 After the last day for dropping a course with no grade, students may drop a course with a grade of W if the course is dropped before the deadline specified in the academic calendar by submitting an approved drop form.
 After the deadline for withdrawing from a course with a W (after approximately 75% of the course), students may not drop a course without receiving a failing grade of F. In the case of extenuating circumstances an exception may be approved by the Office of the Provost.

 Courses may be audited with the approval of the Office of the Registrar and the dean of the school in which the course is taught.
 Auditors must apply, register and pay fees in order to attend a class.
 Although the course will appear on the transcript as an audit, no grade or credit will be awarded.
 Students auditing classes are not required to complete assignments or take examinations, and auditors cannot claim credit for the course at a later date without officially enrolling and completing the course.
 The deadline to change from audit to credit and the deadline to change from credit to audit is the same as for dropping a course with no grade (see the academic calendar).
+Students interested in auditing a graduate Psychology and Counseling course may receive a list of approved courses from the Dean of Psychology and Counseling.

 Undergraduate students may repeat courses but will only receive credit once toward fulfillment of requirements for a degree.
-All grades received for the course (regardless of the number of times repeated) will be used in computing the cumulative GPA, except that a student repeating a course may have the prior grade removed from the cumulative GPA if the following guidelines are met:
+All grades received for the course (regardless of the number of times repeated) will be used in computing the cumulative GPA, except that a student repeating a course may have the lower grade removed from the cumulative GPA if the following guidelines are met:

 - The same course is repeated at LETU.
 In situations where the university has renumbered courses, a grade may be removed from the GPA calculation based on predetermined course equivalencies.

-- The prior grade that has been removed from the computation of the cumulative GPA will not count toward hours attempted, hours completed, or total grade points, but the course name and original grade will remain on the transcript.
+- The lower grade that has been removed from the computation of the cumulative GPA will not count toward hours attempted, hours completed, or total grade points, but the course name and original grade will remain on the transcript.

 - Graduation honors will be determined by considering the full cumulative GPA of all course work attempted at LETU, including any courses with grades that have been deleted from the calculation of the cumulative GPA as stated above.

 Graduate students may repeat courses in which a grade of C or lower has been earned, but students will receive credit only once toward fulfillment of degree requirements.
 The course name, original grade, and all repeated grades will remain on the student’s transcript.
-The prior grade will not count toward hours attempted, hours completed, or total grade points.

 - A course in which a grade of C or lower has been earned may be repeated twice.